duyk471/ipr_final/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Local-first editor and `index.json` project state
+* [x] Local-first editor and `index.json` project state
-- [x] Fabric.js canvas engine with panning, zooming, and undo/redo
+* [x] Fabric.js canvas engine with panning, zooming, and undo/redo
-- [x] AI Design Assistant and prompt expansion
+* [x] AI Design Assistant and prompt expansion
-- [x] Full Gemini/FLUX model integration in production
+* [x] Full Gemini/FLUX model integration in production
-- [x] Enhanced theme engine and palette mapping
+* [x] Enhanced theme engine and palette mapping
-- [ ] Desktop wrapper and offline-first packaging
+* [ ] Desktop wrapper and offline-first packaging

 See the [open issues](https://github.com/duyk471/ipr_final/issues) for a full list of proposed features and known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)